ehcastroh/intro_TENSORFLOW/README.md

 #### **III.
 WRAP UP AND NEXT STEPS**

-You've completed the introduction to TensorFlow V.2, and once can assume that you are ready to get things done with your new knowledge.
+You've completed the introduction to TensorFlow V.2, and one can assume that you are ready to get things done with your new knowledge.
 Visit the [**Data-X website**](https://datax.berkeley.edu/) to learn how to use Tensorflow to tackle various deep learning problems, or use the following links to some topics of interest:

 > [TODO (m--): url needed]() TODO TODO TODO.